 Highlights: Handcrafted gifts, live carol singing, and the enchanting backdrop of Bath’s historical architecture.

-Directions: The market is within walking distance from Bath Spa train station.
-Park and ride options are available during market days.
+Directions: The market is within walking distance from the Bath Spa train station.
+There are also various park and ride options available during the market days.

 Edinburgh Christmas Market